danieljcave/inphysical-quiz/README.md

 - Brave

 All testing of quiz functionality was correct and all working correctly.
-Each questions reports the correct answer to the user and displays the correct answer when incorrect answer is selected.
+Each question reports the correct answer to the user and displays the correct answer when an incorrect answer is selected.

 ## Bugs
-- First noticable bug is when the user selects to start the quiz.
-The popup icon shows and rest of the page is blured to allow the user to focus on the page.
-On the left hand side of the screen the blur overlaps the hidden overflow of the quiz background and container.
+- First noticeable bug is when the user selects to start the quiz.
+The popup icon shows and the rest of the page is blurred to allow the user to focus on the page.
+On the left-hand side of the screen, the blur overlaps the hidden overflow of the quiz background and container.
 So the user can see a faint blue line on the left side of the page.
 - Another issue that has been found is the responsiveness on mobile view.
-Due to the width of the page and sliding view of the quiz.
-I was unable to locate a solution to showing a smaller view on the mobile device.
+Due to the width of the page and the sliding view of the quiz.
+I was unable to locate a solution to show a smaller view on the mobile device.

 ## Deployment
 ### Github Pages